• Home

 Was it difficult to deal with success so young?

 Hailing from a family in the theater, Travolta always felt at ease in his profession — thus the lack of angst, so often present in other actors.
 “Sometimes people are made for certain things,” he answered, continuing, “my family is from the theater and we embraced all of it.
 When I arrived at a performance that would allow the world to come into my life, I embraced that too.
 I am not trying to say I wasn’t appreciative or humble but I embraced it to see what else I could do.
-That [Saturday Night Live, his breakout role] became a blueprint for the rest of my career and permission to do things that would be very different.”
+That [Saturday Night Fever, his breakout role] became a blueprint for the rest of my career and permission to do things that would be very different.”

 How has he approached his roles?